 1 On macOS: TI82 specced enclosures require TB3-enabler, a kext system file modification tool, to allow eGPU detection.

-2 Allows eGPU detection on Windows’ systems reporting “external GPUs supported: no” in the Intel Thunderbolt software.
+2 Allows eGPU detection in Windows for systems reporting “external GPUs supported: no” in the Intel Thunderbolt software.

 |Thunderbolt 2 Enclosures||AKiTiO Thunder2||HighPoint 6361A||Sonnet Echo